![]() |

 at a rapid pace so print out the lecture PowerPoints and look them over

-before lecture.
-Be prepared for in-class discussions and laboratory activities
+before lecture, or have them on your device.
+Be prepared for in-class discussions

-and lab reports.
-Attendance of both the lecture and the laboratories is
+and laboratory quizzes and lab reports.
+Attendance of both the lecture and

-lecture and 3 absences from lab are permitted.
-Absences exceeding this limit
+and 3 absences from lab are permitted.
+Absences exceeding this limit can

-can result in you being dropped from the course.
-You will be responsible
+result in you being dropped from the course.
+You will be responsible for

-for making up any missed material.
-Material from the lab can and will be
+making up any missed material.
+Material from the lab can and will be included

 Lecture Exams: There are 4 exams in